idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - Create a package for it on packagist.org
 - Be sure a client contact/it dept/etc has access to the packagist repo as well
 - Set webhook to deploy to packagist on push, wherever the repo is located.
+- Note any required drupal modules in the "require" section so they also get added via composer.
+- Be sure to tag a version number when ready to deploy or update, see versioning notes, but for D8 we prefer 8.1.0, 8.1.1, etc.

 ##### Example composer.json